 Good Daily Habits for Seniors

 One of the benefits of having a routine is it makes it easier to build healthy habits.
 Adding 20 minutes of healthy effort to your daily routine can make a big difference.
-Here are three daily habits that seniors should strive to include in their routine.
+Here are three daily habits that seniors should strive to include in their routines.

 Daily exercise is vital for people of all ages, but seniors especially.
-As adults get older, they are more likely to develop chronic illness, and this risk becomes even more significant for adults who don’t exercise.
+As adults get older, they are more likely to develop chronic illnesses, and this risk becomes even more significant for adults who don’t exercise.

 Daily exercise does not have to be strenuous, and seniors with mobility limitations can still find activities to move their bodies and strengthen their muscles.